viamrobotics/docs/docs/how-tos/deploy-ml.md

 {{< alert title="Tip" color="tip" >}}
 For best results when training machine learning models:

 - Provide at least 10 images of the same object, taken from different angles, and repeat this approach for each object you want your machine to be able to identify.
-Generally, the more different perspectives of a given object you tag, the more likely your model will be able to identify it, even under differing conditions.
+  Generally, the more different perspectives of a given object you tag, the more likely it is that your model will be able to identify it, even under differing conditions.
 - Include some images that do not contain any of the objects you wish to identify, but do not tag these images.
 - If you want your machine to operate successfully in various lighting conditions, such as changing sunlight, include images of each object from varying lighting conditions.
   {{< /alert >}}